Deterministic error bounds for kernel-based learning techniques under bounded noise: Numerical experiments

 \section{Numerical experiments}

-Two examples are presented here to illustrate the behavior of the established inequalities in different conditions.
+Two examples are presented here to illustrate the behavior of the established inequalities in different conditions\footnote{The code to reproduce the examples is available at \texttt{https://github.com/emilioMaddalena/DetErrBnd}.}.
 First we compare the KRR and SVR approaches to each other, and to the deterministic error bound recently proposed in \cite{hashimoto2020learning}\footnote{The results were derived from the well-known paper \cite{srinivas2012information}.}.
 In the cited work, the authors proposed a GP-like surrogate model and established deterministic error bounds also exploiting an RKHS norm estimate $\Gamma$.
 The expression is reproduced here using our notation: